 Wine in the Last Supper, the Crucifixion, and the Eucharist

-In the Gospel of John, Jesus teaches the disciples at their last meal together that “unless you eat the flesh of the Son of Man [Jesus] and drink his blood, you have no life in you.
+In the Gospel of John, Jesus teaches the disciples that “unless you eat the flesh of the Son of Man [Jesus] and drink his blood, you have no life in you.
 Those who eat my flesh and drink my blood have eternal life, and I will raise them up on the last day; for my flesh is true food and my blood is true drink.
 Those who eat my flesh and drink in my blood abide in me, and I in them” (6:53-56).
-In John this is not actually acted out at the supper, but in the Synoptic Gospels the Last Supper features wine as Christ’s blood and bread as his body.
+In John this is not actually acted out at their last meal together , but in the Synoptic Gospels the Last Supper features wine as Christ’s blood and bread as his body.
 In Mark, at the supper Jesus says, holding the cup of wine, “This is my blood of the covenant, which is poured out for many.
 Truly I tell you, I will never again drink of the fruit of the vine until that day when I drink it new in the kingdom of God” (Mk 14:24-25; likewise Mt 26:28-29; Lk 22:18-20).
 Two points are important here.
-First, by saying that the wine is his blood, he is alluding to the traditional Israelite blood sacrifice described in Exodus 24:4-8.
+First, by saying that the wine is his blood, he is alluding to the traditional Israelite blood sacrifice described in Exodus 24:4-8, and so portraying his own imminent execution as a sacrifice, thus paving the road (anachronistically) to the doctrine of original sin.
 (The comparison of wine with blood derives from Genesis 49:11 and Deuteronomy 32:14 describing wine as the blood of grapes.)
 Second, here again we see the above-mentioned association of vines and wine with the utopian kingdom of God.
 Wine was to be a beverage in that kingdom.
-And Jesus was true to his word: When he was offered sour wine while on the cross, he refused it (Mk 15:36; Mt.
-27:48).
+And Jesus was true to his word: When he was offered wine mixed with myrrh/gall while on the cross, he refused it (Mk 15:23; Mt.
+27:34).
 In the famous Antioch Chalice (or lamp) from the 6th century CE, Christ is depicted as seated among grapevines, probably enthroned in the kingdom of God, himself perhaps the vine or its fruit (see illustration).